Pamela Larkin | LCPC

 I don’t know what you’re looking for and what has brought you to a place of needing support.
 Maybe you’re looking for healing and restoration around a painful event or relationships.
 Are you searching for your voice and an opportunity to change the world?
 Your faith and spirituality are important to you, but do you experience disconnect in knowing how to live a transformed life?
 Do you just want to be a more authentic person and know counseling helps in some way with that?

 I’m grateful to have experienced growth and transformation in my own life.
 It came from the help and comfort of a counselor who offered validation, normalized my nerves, created a calm space, and led me to new ways of thinking.
 Counseling helped me be a more compassionate and empowered individual, and in his office I grew in confidence as a black, Christian woman.
 My personal experiences around identity development, makes me especially passionate about encouraging people of color to explore and establish personal identity.
+Whether our experiences are the same or different, growth in your personal identity is my top priority.
 Growing in confidence and becoming your most authentic self is so important.
-It is difficult to be a minority, and I love partnering with people to fight against feeling small, marginalized, misunderstood, and underappreciated.
+It is difficult to be a person of color, and I love partnering with people to fight against feeling small, marginalized, misunderstood, and underappreciated.
 A therapeutic relationship is the comfort I hope to extend towards you.
 Your identity is your strength.

 Women have always inspired me.
 Married, single, pregnant, not pregnant, leader, supporter, young, mature, mother, daughter, friend, spouse.
 We could go on and on.
 The spectrum of issues women are facing and roles we engage in are unique and worth recognition.
 In all of these we will explore your unique attachment style and how that is currently playing out in your relationships.
 Attachment is your learned way of coping and connecting.
 Question is: is it really working for you?
 My guess is that it both is and is not, but we can work with that!
 All people and relationships can be made new and well.